rasrobin/crud/README.md

-# CRUD coding framework by Rasrobin
+# Small extendable CRUD coding framework
 **Version 0.2**

 The goal of this package is to provide a small extendable framework to create overview